 Revelation 4:8 – “Day and night they never stop saying: ‘Holy, holy, holy is the Lord God Almighty.’”

-On the left, we see angelic beings carrying incense, trumpets, and scrolls — symbols of worship, proclamation, and divine mission.
-These beings are not only worshippers but also ministers sent forth to aid those on earth and carry out God’s decrees.
+On the left, angelic beings carry incense, trumpets, and scrolls – symbols of worship, proclamation, and divine mission (Hebrews 1:14 – “Are not all angels ministering spirits sent to serve those who will inherit salvation?”).
+These ministers are not only worshippers but also sent forth to aid those on earth and carry out God’s decrees, embodying their role in salvation history.

 Description: